Constraints on active-sterile neutrino transition magnetic moments from low-energy electronic recoils at direct detection experiments: Results

 For the tau-flavor case, the 2 dof results at 90\% CL are shown in Fig.\ref{fig:2dof_flav_tau}(a).
 The obtained upper limits are $\mu_{\nu_{\tau 4}} \lesssim 4.30 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run0, $\mu_{\nu_{\tau 4}} \lesssim 2.82 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run1, and $\mu_{\nu_{\tau 4}} \lesssim 1.74 \times 10^{-11} \mu_\text{B}$ for XENONnT, all in the region of $m_4 \lesssim 0.03$ MeV.
 Analogous to electron-flavor and muon-flavor cases, we observe a substantial improvement between Run0 and Run1, while XENONnT delivers the most stringent constraint.
 This result emphasizes the increasing sensitivity of recent direct detection experiments to the tau-flavor sector, which traditionally suffers from weaker constraints due to the absence of direct tau neutrino sources at these energies.
 The comparison with existing bounds is provided in Fig.\ref{fig:2dof_flav_tau}(b).
 In the currently considered parameter space, there are but a few available limits.
 We can see the induced solar neutrino CE$\nu$NS processes of PandaX-4T and XENONnT are surpassed for $m_4 \lesssim 0.4$ MeV, while these limits dominate the high-mass region up to~10 MeV.
 Moreover, the sterile-neutrino decay and IceCube/DeepCore bounds occupy the much larger mass region up to the sub-GeV scale.

 Lastly, we report the 2 dof results at 90\% CL for the flavor-independent case in Fig.\ref{fig:2dof_eff}(a).
-The corresponding upper limits for $m_4 \lesssim 0.03$ MeV are $\mu_{\nu_{\ell 4}} \lesssim 2.22 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run0, $\mu_{\nu_{\ell 4}} \lesssim 1.47 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run1, and $\mu_{\nu_{\ell 4}} \lesssim 0.95 \times 10^{-11} \mu_\text{B}$ for XENONnT.
+The corresponding upper limits for $m_4 \lesssim 0.03$ MeV are $\mu_{\nu_{\ell 4}} \lesssim 2.22 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run0, $\mu_{\nu_{\ell 4}} \lesssim 1.47 \times 10^{-11} \mu_\text{B}$ for PandaX-4T Run1, and $\mu_{\nu_{\ell 4}} \lesssim 0.95 \times 10^{-11} \mu_\text{B}$ for XENONnT \footnote{In the limit of low sterile neutrino mass, our derived upper bound is weaker than the experimental limit of $\mu_{\nu} < 6.4 \times 10^{-12} \mu_\text{B}$ reported by XENONnT \cite{XENON:2022ltv}, which is expected given that our analysis does not include full detector response simulations.}.
 Similar with the flavor-dependent cases, we observe significant improvements in the limits from Run0 to Run1, while XENONnT provides the tightest constraint overall.
+In addition, we perform a more conservative analysis by assigning a single nuisance parameter to the backgrounds, the results of which are indicated by the dashed lines.
+We observe that the conservative approach can yield more stringent constraints by up to a factor of two.
+This difference highlights the importance of our nominal methodology: modeling individual background components allows the analysis to leverage distinct spectral shape information, which is essential for maximizing experimental sensitivity.
 A detailed comparison with earlier results of flavor-dependent cases is presented in Fig.\ref{fig:2dof_eff}(b).
 In general, similar behavior from previous results is found.
 Supplementary limit from stellar cooling \cite{Brdar:2020quo} process is added, indicating that our obtained limits dominate the sub-MeV mass scale and are about one order of magnitude away from covering this bound.
 Overall, the recent low-energy electronic recoil data from direct-detection facilities could provide limit enhancements on the transition magnetic moment compared to other facilities.
 This comparison highlights the progressive tightening of bounds achieved by the latest datasets.